Please upgrade your browser

 The prevention, detection, and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for us or under our control.
 You are required to avoid any activity that might lead to, or suggest, a breach of this policy.

-You must notify the Chief Financial Officer or People Director as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur, in the future.
+You must notify the Chief Financial Officer or People Director as soon as possible if you believe or suspect that a conflict with this policy or a breach of this policy has occurred, or may occur, in the future.

 You are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains of any supplier tier at the earliest possible stage.